chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/IWDG/IWDG_Example/readme.txt

 Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 180 MHz.

-The RNG peripheral configuration is ensured by the HAL_RNG_Init() function.
+The IWDG peripheral configuration is ensured by the HAL_IWDG_Init() function.
-This later is calling the HAL_RNG_MspInit()function which core is implementing the configuration of the needed RNG resources according to the used hardware (CLOCK, GPIO, DMA and NVIC).
-You may update this function to change RNG configuration.
+This later is calling the HAL_IWDG_MspInit()function which core is implementing the configuration of the needed IWDG resources according to the used hardware (CLOCK, GPIO, DMA and NVIC).
+You may update this function to change IWDG configuration.

 The IWDG timeout is set to 250 ms (the timeout may vary due to LSI frequency dispersion).